Scientific method: Predictions from the hypothesis

-Another example: general relativity

-Einstein's theory of general relativity makes several specific predictions about the observable structure of spacetime, such as that light bends in a gravitational field, and that the amount of bending depends in a precise way on the strength of that gravitational field.
+For example, Einstein's theory of general relativity makes several specific predictions about the observable structure of spacetime, such as that light bends in a gravitational field, and that the amount of bending depends in a precise way on the strength of that gravitational field.
 Arthur Eddington's observations made during a 1919 solar eclipse supported General Relativity rather than Newtonian gravitation.

 Experiments

+Watson and Crick showed an initial (and incorrect) proposal for the structure of DNA to a team from King's College London – Rosalind Franklin, Maurice Wilkins, and Raymond Gosling.
+Franklin immediately spotted the flaws which concerned the water content.
+Later Watson saw Franklin's photo 51, a detailed X-ray diffraction image, which showed an X-shapeCynthia Wolberger (2021) Photograph 51 explained and was able to confirm the structure was helical.(Watson 1968): "The instant I saw the picture my mouth fell open and my pulse began to race."
+Page 168 shows the X-shaped pattern of the B-form of DNA, clearly indicating crucial details of its helical structure to Watson and Crick.

 Once predictions are made, they can be sought by experiments.
 If the test results contradict the predictions, the hypotheses which entailed them are called into question and become less tenable.
 Sometimes the experiments are conducted incorrectly or are not very well designed when compared to a crucial experiment.
 If the experimental results confirm the predictions, then the hypotheses are considered more likely to be correct, but might still be wrong and continue to be subject to further testing.
 The experimental control is a technique for dealing with observational error.
 This technique uses the contrast between multiple samples, or observations, or populations, under differing conditions, to see what varies or what remains the same.
 We vary the conditions for the acts of measurement, to help isolate what has changed.
 Mill's canons can then help us figure out what the important factor is.
 Factor analysis is one technique for discovering the important factor in an effect.